geraldaungst/exandria-campaign/30 Plot Threads/Assembling the Lorestone.md

 # Current State
 - Recent Events: None recorded yet
 - Active Elements:
-    - Multiple shards of the Lorestone scattered across the region
+    - Multiple shards of the Lorestone scattered across the region (some as a result of [[The Massacre]])
     - ![[Lorestone Shard Status Tracker#Overview]]
 - Blocking Issues:
     - Current locations of many shards unknown